benhulan/advanced-nodejs/README.md

 #### Notes:

 These are sandbox NodeJS files and tests.
-Initializing as git repo to track changes in index.js

-`node repl.js` -- launch a repl with custom settings `node process.js` -- show how process is an event emitter `node buffer.js` -- show difference between string and buffer `node printStars.js 5 hello` -- run a simple function `node index.js` -- demonstrate module caching with ascii-art
+`node repl.js` -- launches a repl with custom settings `node process.js` -- shows how process is an event emitter `node buffer.js` -- shows difference between string and buffer `node printStars.js 5 hello` -- runs a simple function `node index.js` -- demonstrates module caching with ascii-art `node callStack.js`
+  -- Example 1 intentionally throws an error to view the event loop's FILO behavior -- Example 2 demonstrates how the Event Loop takes a callback from the queue and adds it to the call stack `node nextTick.js` -- demonstrates how to use process.nextTick to keep function calls asynchronous

 #### npm commands